 The Transformed Playground at CS 154M in Harlem

-Ultimately, we plan to fund playground development in all five boroughs over the next few years.
+We plan to continue funding playground development across all five boroughs, with a groundbreaking to take place on Staten Island in fall 2018.
 The new playgrounds will replace dilapidated, arid blacktop that currently provides students’ only opportunity to play outdoors on school grounds.